NOVA Region Dashboard

 Five-Year Estimates

-The Northern Virginia region's median household income had been rising since 1999 until it stagnated in the 2018-2022 period.
+The Northern Virginia region's median household income had been rising since 1999 until it dropped in the 2019-2023 period.
 The greatest upward transformations in median household income, to levels well beyond inflation, have occurred in the Counties of Arlington and Loudoun.

 Median Household Income - Historic Compared to Current